Netflix subscribers fall for first time in decade, forecasts more losses

 Netflix, recognizing the shift in consumer entertainment habits, has begun to invest in gaming, but it does not yet contribute materially to the company's revenue.

-(Reporting by Dawn Chmielewski in Los Angeles; Additional reporting by Lisa Richwine in Los Angeles and Nivedita Balu and Tiyashi Datta in Bengaluru; Editing by Peter Henderson and Lisa Shumaker)
+(Reporting by Dawn Chmielewski in Los Angeles; Additional reporting by Lisa Richwine in Los Angeles, Nivedita Balu and Tiyashi Datta in Bengaluru, and Noel Randewich in Oakland, Califiornia; Editing by Peter Henderson and Lisa Shumaker)

 ((Dawn.Chmielewski@thomsonreuters.com;))